 a.
 Observe how confident the announcer appeared in presenting the report.

 b.
 Comment on a great broadcast with the public health theme.

 c.
 Think that the newscaster should have urged people to stop “eating” red meat rather than saying stop “buying” it.
-It implies that if meat were free it would be okay to eat it.
+It implies that if meat were free, it would be okay to eat.

 d.
-Praise the use of the word “die” as emotional and very effective.
+Praise the word “die” as emotional and very effective.

 e.
 Criticize the use of the word “urge” as ineffective.
 It would have been stronger if the announcer used the phrase: “We must boycott meat markets immediately to save humanity.”